openshift-cs/rosaworkshop/OSD3.11/10-deployment_s2i.md

 <a class="github-button" href="https://github.com/openshift-cs/ostoy/fork" data-icon="octicon-repo-forked" data-size="large" aria-label="Fork openshift-cs/ostoy on GitHub">Fork</a>

-> **NOTE:** Going forward you will need to replace any reference to "<username>" in any of the URLs for commands with your own username.
-So in this example I would always replace "<username>" with "0kashi".
+> **NOTE:** Going forward you will need to replace any reference to <username> in any of the URLs for commands with your own username.
+So in this example I would always replace <username> with "0kashi".

 #### 2. Create a project
 Create a new project for this part.
 Let's call it `ostoy-s2i`.

-You can create a new project by running `oc new-project ostoy-s2i`.
+You can create a new project from the CLI by running `oc new-project ostoy-s2i` or use the OpenShift Web Console.

 #### 3. Add Secret to OpenShift
 The example emulates a `.env` file and shows how easy it is to move these directly into an